 Tutorial 1: Rheology

-This tutorial is aimed at those new to rheology, or those who have used or are using rheology, and would like a refresher or to learn more.
+This tutorial is aimed at both seasoned professionals and those new to rheology.
 Participants will develop an understanding of basic rheology theory, be able to design meaningful experiments to characterize sample products, recognize and mitigate potentialproblems and pitfalls encountered during measurements, and interpret rheological data.

 Discussed and put forward in a variety of applications — including exterior and interior architectural coatings, industrial coatings and even automotive coatings — effective and lasting easy-cleanability and self-cleanability of surfaces is high on the wish-list of coatings functionality.
 This tutorial will explain the different concepts that are put to work in such coatings and review the state-of-the-art systems in practice.